 It is important to perform a monthly oral cancer self-examination and see your doctor if you experience symptoms of oral cancer.
 Symptoms can include:

 - Sore that fails to heal and bleeds easily

 - Swollen lymph glands in the neck or head

 - Difficulty in chewing or swallowing

 Patients with oral cancer often need dental clearance prior to radiation or chemotherapy treatments.
-As radiation therapy can sometimes worsen the oral condition, decayed teeth should be evaluated prior to radiation treatment.
+Because these therapies can sometimes worsen an oral condition, decayed teeth should be evaluated prior to radiation treatment.